-While most of us are just now realizing that fungible is not a microorganism, and that an NFT can sell for $6.6 million, Bitski has been ready and waiting for this moment.
+While most of us were startled to find out that fungible is not a microorganism, and that an NFT can sell for $6.6 million, Bitski had been ready and waiting for the moment.
 They observed the popularity of digital assets years ago in the virtual world gaming industry.
 They saw the challenges presented by blockchain transactions.
 And they built a platform to process blockchain transactions faster.

 CockroachDB Engineer Nathan Stilwell interviewed Bitski’s CTO Patrick Tescher and COO Naveen Malloy to discuss NFT basics, Ethereum, and the NFT marketplace, as well as the challenges of processing blockchain transactions.

 Technically speaking, an NFT (non-fungible token) is an entry on the blockchain that is unique, finite, and distinguishable from every other NFT.
 Bitcoin, by contrast, is fungible.
 Meaning that it is indistinguishable from the other coins of its kind.
 But by now you’ve probably already had this concept explained to you, unpromted, at least 50 times.
 What’s interesting about this story is not the NFT’s, but the underlying architecture of the marketplace on which they are minted and sold.

 When Molloy says that Bitski has been building for this tidal wave of NFT interest for the last three years he means that Bitksi has been building the infrastructure to address the challenge of buying and selling NFTs.
 A digital asset does not become an NFT until it has been minted on the blockchain.
 At that point it becomes unique, and can be owned.
 The challenges in this process are security and speed.